Rural networks best practice

 The COM (excluding Saint Pierre and Miquelon) and New Caledonia have sole jurisdiction over road traffic and road transport, the State is retaining jurisdiction over civil liberties, criminal law and criminal procedure.

-One third of the population of the overseas departments and territories is under 20 years of age, compared to only one quarter in metropolitan France.
-Half of the population of the overseas departments and territories is under 35 years of age, whereas in metropolitan France, the median age is close to 41 years.
+38% of the population in the Overseas Departments and Territories is under 25 years of age, compared to 29% in metropolitan France.
+Half of the population in the Overseas Departments and Territories is under 35 years of age, whereas in mainland France, the median age is close to 41 years.